meceqs/meceqs/docs/index.md

     services.AddMeceqs()
         .AddJsonSerialization()

-        // Configures the behavior of the ASP.NET Core consumer.
+        // Configures the behavior of the ASP.NET Core receiver.
-        .AddAspNetCoreConsumer(consumer =>
+        .AddAspNetCoreReceiver(receiver =>
         {
-            // The consumer should forward messages to the handler from above. consumer.UseTypedHandling(options =>
+            // The receiver should forward messages to the handler from above. receiver.UseTypedHandling(options =>
             {
                 options.Handlers.Add<CreateCustomerForwarder>();
             });